iPlug2/iPlug2/README.md

 **NOTE: THIS IS NOT YET PRODUCTION READY - zero commercial/free plug-ins are shipping with iPlug2* - there are many bugs still to fix and a few features to add!**

-* The [Web Audio Module version of VirtualCZ](https://virtualcz.io/) which has been made using iPlug 2.
+You may like to check out the [Web Audio Module version of VirtualCZ](https://virtualcz.io/) which has been made using iPlug 2.